jc57965/Vyper_Klipper/README.md

-# Vyper_Klipper
+# klipper-backup 💾
-Klipper config for my Anycubic Vyper using KIAUH with Fluidd
+Klipper backup script for manual or automated GitHub backups

+This backup is provided by [klipper-backup](https://github.com/Staubgeborener/klipper-backup).